ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
-This function is similar as `player_bullet_movement_update` function but having an additional bullet counter on screen and updater.
-Let's look at the query that states for `Enemy_Bullet_Count_Update`.
-The condition states that find the parent(the enemy) and see if that enemy is alive.
-If the enemy is alive, then update the `bullet_count` value by 1; otherwise, ignore it since that enemy is dead.
-Once that is complete, then remove the bullet from the screen.
-You can customize the option on how to implement the limitation of the bullet, but we need to use the idea of parenting between entities.
+This function is similar to the player_bullet_movement_update function but has an additional bullet counter on the screen and updater.
+Let's take a look at the query that states Enemy_Bullet_Count_Update.
+The condition states that we need to find the parent (the enemy) and check if that enemy is alive.
+If the enemy is alive, then we update the bullet_count value by 1; otherwise, we ignore it since that enemy is dead.
+Once that is complete, we remove the bullet from the screen.
+You can customize the option on how to implement the bullet limitation, but we need to use the concept of parenting between entities.

-Now we got a system that can shoot and move, but what is fun is that?
-We need to add collision between each entities.
-If a bullet hit a player or enemy, then it should get removed.
-After a certain time is passed from its death, then the player or enemy should respawn.
-Once that is set up, we have a game-like Galaga in our hand.
+Now we have a system that can shoot and move, but what's the fun in that?
+We need to add collision detection between entities.
+If a bullet hits a player or enemy, it should be removed.
+After a certain amount of time has passed since its death, the player or enemy should respawn.
+Once that is set up, we will have a game-like Galaga in our hands.

 ## Collision
 First, let's work on collision.
-There are two type of collision in Galaga: player bullet hitting the enemy or the enemy's bullet htting the player.
-But before that, lets make a collision function so that we do not need to write the same collision code multiple times.
+There are two types of collision in Galaga: where the player's bullet hits an enemy, and where an enemy's bullet hits the player.
+But before that, lets make a collision function so that we do not need to rewrite the same collision code multiple times.

 ### Collision Function
 This function is based off from standard, classic game logic of collision.